CRA and US LLCs: The Tax Classification Trap Canadians Face

 Does forming the LLC in a specific state change the CRA treatment?

-No. The CRA's classification of a US LLC as a foreign corporation is based on the entity type under US law, not on the state of formation.
-Wyoming, Delaware, New Mexico, and every other state produce the same result from the CRA's perspective.
-The state of formation affects US state-level taxation and privacy rules, but the CRA treats all US LLCs the same way — as separate legal entities that are not fiscally transparent for Canadian tax purposes.
-The state comparison analysis covers formation state differences.
+No. The CRA's classification is based on the entity type under US law, not the state of formation.
+Wyoming, Delaware, New Mexico — they all produce the same result from the CRA's perspective.
+State of formation affects US state-level taxation and privacy, but the CRA treats all US LLCs as separate legal entities with no fiscal transparency.
+See the state comparison analysis for formation state differences.

 Can a Canadian founder avoid FAPI by having the LLC earn only "active business income"?

-It is possible in theory but difficult in practice.
-For income to avoid FAPI classification, it needs to be income from an active business carried on in the US by the foreign affiliate.
-The CRA examines where the income-producing activities actually occur — not where the entity is registered.
-A Canadian founder performing services from Canada, invoicing through a US LLC, faces the argument that the active business is being carried on in Canada, not in the US.
-The LLC would need genuine US operations, employees, or other substance to establish that the active business is in the US.
+Possible in theory.
+Very hard in practice.
+The CRA examines where income-producing activities actually occur, not where the entity is registered.
+A Canadian founder performing services from Canada and invoicing through a US LLC faces the argument that the active business is in Canada, not the US.
+The LLC would need genuine US operations, employees, or other substance to establish a US active business.

 What happens if a Canadian founder already has a US LLC and has not been filing T1134 or T1135?

-The CRA's Voluntary Disclosures Program (VDP) allows taxpayers to come forward and correct past filing failures.
-Acceptance into the VDP can result in reduced or eliminated penalties, though the underlying tax owing and interest remain payable.
-The VDP has tightened its criteria in recent years — applications are no longer automatically accepted, and the CRA evaluates each case based on the degree of neglect and whether the taxpayer was aware of the obligations.
-The T1134 and T1135 penalties accumulate for each year of non-filing.
+The CRA's Voluntary Disclosures Program (VDP) lets taxpayers come forward and correct past filing failures.
+Acceptance can reduce or eliminate penalties, though the underlying tax and interest remain payable.
+The VDP has tightened significantly.
+Applications aren't automatically accepted anymore.
+The CRA evaluates each case based on the degree of neglect and whether the taxpayer knew about the obligations.
+T1134 and T1135 penalties accumulate for each year of non-filing, so the longer you wait, the worse it gets.

 Is it better to form a Canadian corporation instead of a US LLC?

-The structural comparison depends on where the income originates, where the founder resides, and what the founder's tax residency status is.
-A Canadian corporation (CCPC — Canadian-Controlled Private Corporation) with a US subsidiary or branch operation eliminates the FAPI problem because the income is earned by a Canadian entity.
-The small business deduction provides a 9% federal corporate rate on the first $500,000 of active business income.
-The trade-off: a Canadian corporation may create US tax filing obligations (Form 1120-F) if it carries on business in the US, and US clients may issue 1099s or require W-8BEN-E forms rather than W-9s.
-The entity choice involves mapping income sources, client locations, banking requirements, and both countries' tax rules simultaneously.
+It depends on where income originates, where the founder resides, and their tax residency status.
+A CCPC (Canadian-Controlled Private Corporation) with a US subsidiary or branch eliminates the FAPI problem because income is earned by a Canadian entity.
+The small business deduction gives you a 9% federal corporate rate on the first $500,000 of active business income.
+The trade-off: a Canadian corporation may trigger US filing obligations (Form 1120-F) if it carries on business in the US, and US clients may issue 1099s or require W-8BEN-E forms instead of W-9s.
+There's no clean answer without mapping income sources, client locations, banking needs, and both countries' tax rules at the same time.

 Does the CRA classification change if the LLC has multiple members?

-A multi-member LLC changes the IRS classification — a multi-member LLC is treated as a partnership by default under the check-the-box regulations, not as a disregarded entity.
-However, the CRA's treatment of the entity as a foreign corporation does not change based on the number of members.
-The CRA still treats the US LLC as a separate legal entity.
-What changes is the ownership percentage and whether the LLC qualifies as a "controlled foreign affiliate" (more than 50% owned by the Canadian resident and related persons) or merely a "foreign affiliate" (10% or more ownership).
-The FAPI rules apply differently depending on the level of control.
+A multi-member LLC changes the IRS side.
+The IRS treats it as a partnership by default under check-the-box, not a disregarded entity.
+But the CRA doesn't care about member count.
+It still treats the LLC as a separate legal entity.
+What changes is the ownership percentage: whether the LLC qualifies as a "controlled foreign affiliate" (more than 50% owned by the Canadian resident and related persons) or merely a "foreign affiliate" (10%+ ownership).
+FAPI rules apply differently depending on the level of control.

 Key takeaways